 How Do Banks Create Money Out of Thin Air

-How do banks create money?
-Accounting details – Here is how a bank makes loans in Fractional Reserve Banking and how a bank can get into trouble:
+Accounting details – Here is a video that explains how a bank makes loans in Fractional Reserve Banking and how a bank can get into trouble:

 Current Financial Crisis – Credit Bubble